DataLab-Platform/DataLab/dev/README.md

 Required data for unit tests are located in "cdl\data\tests" (public data).

-A second folder %DATA_CDL% (optional) may be defined for additional tests which are still under development (or for confidential data).
+A second folder %CDL_DATA% (optional) may be defined for additional tests which are still under development (or for confidential data).

 Specific environment variables